yaclt/yaclt/README.md

 For options which are Handlebars templates (e.g. `--format`, `--releaseBranchPattern`, or `--changelogTemplate`), you may specify a filepath instead of a literal template string.
 The CLI will check if the argument is a filepath to a file that exists, and if so, read the template from that file.

-Documentation on customizing formats with Handlebars can be found in [handlebars-templates.md](./docs/handlebars-templates.md).
+Documentation on customizing formats with Handlebars can be found in the [documentation](https://yaclt.github.io/docs/yaclt/handlebars-templates).

 ### Configuration Recipes

-Some common configuration recipes can be found in the [wiki](https://github.com/mrjones2014/yaclt/wiki/Common-Configuration-Recipes).
+Some common configuration recipes can be found in the [documentation](https://yaclt.github.io/docs/yaclt/common-configuration-recipes).

 ## Contributing